dmurphy15/pose-annotation-tool/README.md

 Tool for annotating image sequences to build datasets for pose-estimation

 ## Use:
+### Requirements:
+Requires numpy, pandas, pyyaml, and pyside2.
+You can install them all with a package manager like conda.

 ### Modes:
 #### Single View Project:
 Annotate images from a single view.